 Identity in second language acquisition and foreign language learning

 As many of our regular Szczyrk conference participants are interested in issues of multilingualism, and work within multilingual educational settings, we also welcome proposals related with multilingualism research.

 In addition to the main conference theme, we also accept selected proposals in other areas of SLA research of interest to our conference participants.

 All those wishing to contribute papers, or just wanting to attend presentations and workshops, are invited to participate in the conference.

 Following the success of the last year´s poster presentations of Ph.D. projects, we would like to continue with this form, instead of our regular Ph.D. workshop.
 Interested prospective candidates are asked to prepare a poster of their projects and share them with other conference participants and, more importantly, with academic supervisors in order to receive a response and some constructive feedback.

 We will also continue with an academic publishers´ session, from which less experienced young scholars can get information, advice and guidance on how to prepare texts for publication in an academic journal.
-It will be conduct in a question-and-answer format.
+It will be conducted in a question-and-answer format.

 We are pleased to announce that the following scholars, whose research revolves around identity issues (among others) have agreed to give plenary talks at our conference: